MarcoSantamaura/NACA-profiles-properties-/Properties_NACA_READ_ME.md

-# READ ME -- NACA profile properties
+# README -- NACA profile properties
 Main purpose:
 Read the coordinates of a  NACA airfoils (simmetrical and not) profile from a data file (.dat o .csv) --> which typically contains the combined (x,y) coordinates for the upper and lower edges.
 The objective is to determine fundamental geometric properties, specially:
 - Area (the profile's surface area)